 Tuition: Full tuition

 Monthly stipend of $420 during the academic year.

 NONSCHOLARSHIP STUDENTS: Students not on scholarship are eligible to receive the tax-free stipend once contracted.
 They are also eligible to receive a commission in the Active or Reserve Army Nurse Corps.

 No obligation for taking the class during your Freshman and Sophomore year, without a scholarship

 Attend either the KU, Washburn University, Baker University, Mid America Nazarene University, or the University of St Mary accredited BSN program.

-Attend a minimum of 2 years of ROTC classes and complete all requirements (LTC summer camp may have to be completed)
+Attend a minimum of 2 years of ROTC classes and complete all requirements (Basic Camp may have to be completed)